-This second educational letter in the Special Edition CBR series is sent to selected providers based on criteria and metrics established through claim data review and research.
-After receiving this second Special Edition CBR you may receive up to two additional Special Edition CBR educational letters.
+This third educational letter in the Special Edition CBR series is sent to selected providers based on criteria and metrics established through claim data review and research.
+After receiving this third Special Edition CBR you may receive one additional Special Edition CBR educational letter.
 Each Special Edition CBR educational letter will include comparison and educational data.
 Criteria for receiving future Special Edition CBR educational letters is as follows:

-- Letter #3 will be sent to the top 5% of letter #2 recipients.
-If you no longer meet the defined criteria, you will not receive Special Edition CBR letter #3. - Letter #4 will be sent to any provider who remains an outlier based on the defined criteria.
+- Letter #4 will be sent to any provider who remains an outlier based on the defined criteria.
 If you no longer meet the defined criteria, you will not receive Special Edition CBR letter #4.